 5. “It is my responsibility to help cure their loneliness”

-This has been a difficult one for me throughout my life as a Christian.
+In all the myths about loneliness, this has been a difficult one for me throughout my life as a Christian.

 I love people.
 Jesus has given me the ability to and thanks to Him I really do (thanks a lot…).